 This site enables job seekers to take a proactive approach to searching for a teaching position.
 In addition to being able to search for available teaching positions (some of which are posted directly by schools), the site enables users to post resumes and view job fair listings after completing a short registration process.
 This site includes job postings for faculty positions (in all subjects from biology to humanities) as well as administrative, library, and advising positions.

-Visitors to the site are greeted with the statistic 47,322 jobs from 8,484 school districts nationwide.
 Guest visitors to the site can view selected featured listings, but for a more in-depth search, users must register with the site.
 This enables them to conduct full searches and post their resume for employer members to view.
 The site also lists the newest job listings first and an option to search by state and by specific keywords such as “math teacher” or “special education”.

 SchoolSpring.com is similar to other teaching job sites in that it enables job seekers to search for available positions based on location, category, grade and job type.
 However, what makes SchoolSpring.com unique is the SchoolSpring PLUS+ feature, which enables aspiring teachers and school administrators to build their portfolio using the online portal.
 The information is then used to quickly customize an unlimited number of applications, so job seekers can quickly apply to all of the jobs they’re considering.
 The site’s Search Agent feature, which is also only available to registered members (registration is free), keeps members abreast of new job posting that match previously selected criteria.